GENIVI/rvi_core/doc/rvi_security.md

 ## DEVICE - VEHICLE SESSION USE CASE

+In this use case, a mobile device, with ID 1234, connects to a vehicle, with VIN ABCD, to unlock it.

+The vehicle has a service, registered as ```jlr.com/vin/ABCD/request_unlock```, which unlocks the door.

+The mobile device has a service, registered as ```jlr.com/mobile/1234/confirm_unlock```, which updates the UI with the current state of the door locks.

+The device will invoke ```jlr.com/vin/ABCD/request_unlock``` to unlock the doors of the vehicle, while the vehicle will confirm its new unlocked state through a invocation to ```jlr.com/mobile/1234/confirm_unlock```

 1. Device 1234 connects to vehicle ABCD<br>
    Connection is done over bluetooth, with no Internet connection.